Outer Banks Top Events

 Stroll along enchanted garden paths and discover the joy of the season with holiday lights, sights and sounds transforming The Elizabethan Gardens into an illuminated winter wonderland.
 The radiant glow of the gardens, traditional holiday décor and fantastical displays are a true spectacle to behold.
 Festive trees grace the Gatehouse and Reception Hall and a crackling open-air fire warms the Great Lawn.
 This along with other long-time traditions and events are part of OBXmas Weekend.
 Parades, historic celebrations, lighthouse climbs, tree lightings, and many more events orchestrate the cheerful holiday season.

 Get ready Leprechauns!
-The Kelly's 28th Annual St. Patrick's Day Parade will be held on Sunday, March 18, 2018.
 The parade starts at 1p. at MP 11.5. at the intersection of Bladen St. and Virginia Dare Trail (Beach Road) and continues north to Driftwood St. After the parade head over to Kelly’s for a St. Patrick’s Day celebration with live entertainment, float awards, free hot dogs and don’t forget the fun!

 OBX Taste of the Beach is 4 days of great food, drinks and fun on the Outer Banks.
 The Taste of the Beach weekend is a fantastic way to sample the fare of many fine restaurants on the Outer Banks in one fun-filled, food-centric weekend!
 There are wine tastings, cooking classes, special multi-course menu presentations, brewery tours, tapas crawls, cook-offs and more.